DynamicDevices/makespacelive/README.md

 Then you can clone this repository and push it to your Resin.io repo endpoint which will build the Docker container(s) and deploy to your device(s)

     git clone https://github.com/DynamicDevices/makespacelive.git

+When the container runs up it will be unable to connect to Wifi and so will start a local Wifi Access Point called "Wifi Connect"

+You should connect to this AP with your phone and a page will pop up allowing you to select the Wifi SSSID and enter the correct password.

+The device will then connect to the internet and to the Resin.io dashboard.

 You should end up with a dashboard that looks something like [this](https://image.ibb.co/jxuC9K/resindash.jpg)

 ![example](https://image.ibb.co/jxuC9K/resindash.jpg)

 # Operation